seathebass/math301/README.md

 ## Week 13
 This covers hypothesis testing from 1 sample and covers z and t-tests.
 This will provide most of the material [**here**](https://seathebass.github.io/math301/presentations/week9.html)

+## Week 14
+This is the final week of material for the course.
+It covers z and t-tests for two samples.
+The slides can be found [**here**](https://seathebass.github.io/math301/presentations/week10.html)